vfarah-if/GitPlayground/README.md

 Start coming up with ideas for lightning talks

 TODO: Create a react client doing the same thing to compare and do it in typescript

+	Follow the instructions for generating the base typescript project https://github.com/Microsoft/TypeScript-React-Starter